JoshuaSchell/mail-server/README.md

 ```
 docker exec -it ticket-db psql -U postgres -d ticketdb -c "INSERT INTO tickets (email, subject, body) VALUES ('recipient@example.com', 'Test Subject', 'This is a test email body.');"
 ```

-You should see output showing the PostgreSQL initialization, creation of database tables, and the email-sender connecting to the database successfully.